 Though only 1/8th Cherokee, Ross was of Indian heritage through and through.
 Early in his life, he witnessed much brutality on the American frontier as both Indians and settlers alike were constantly raiding the Cherokee villages.

-During the War of 1812 he served as an adjutant in the Cherokee regiment.
-Though the Cherokee fought valiantly without receiving any pay, they were still not considered to be true Americans.
+During the War of 1812, he served as an adjutant in the Cherokee regiment.
+Though the Cherokee fought valiantly without receiving any pay, they were still not considered true Americans.

-A year later he fought in the Creek War of 1813-14 along with General Andrew Jackson and 1000 other Cherokee.
+A year later, he fought in the Creek War of 1813-14 and General Andrew Jackson and 1000 other Cherokee.
 Attaining the rank of Lieutenant, he participated in the fighting at the Battle of Horseshoe Bend against the British allied Creek Indians.
-On March 28, 1814, 600 Creek warriors were killed and peace was restored.
+On March 28, 1814, 600 Creek warriors were killed, and peace was restored.

 In 1815, John Ross and Timothy Meigs opened a trading post on the Tennessee River in Chattanooga that soon became known as Ross’ Landing.
 In addition to providing supplies at the trading post, a ferry was used to transfer merchandise and people across the river.
 Soon, a group of Congregationalists, descendants of the Puritans, built a mission at Ross’ Landing called the Brainerd Mission.
 Ross, recognizing the value of a good education, did everything that he could to help the missionaries in their effort to provide schooling for the Cherokee youth.

-Two years later, in 1819, Ross was elected as president of the National Cherokee Committee, a position he held until 1826.
-During this time, Ross, along with Major John Ridge, the speaker of the Cherokee National Council, established a capitol near present-day Calhoun, Georgia in 1825.
+Two years later, in 1819, Ross was elected president of the National Cherokee Committee, a position he held until 1826.
+During this time, Ross, along with Major John Ridge, the speaker of the Cherokee National Council, established a capital near present-day Calhoun, Georgia, in 1825.

-Also an astute businessman, Ross was involved with a number of business ventures, owned a 200 acre farm, and owned a number of slaves.
+Also an astute businessman, Ross was involved with several business ventures, owned a 200-acre farm, and owned several slaves.

-Over the next ten years, Ross fought the white settlers who were attempting to displace the Cherokee from their lands.
-Fighting not with weapons, but with words, he turned to the press and the courts to support the Cherokee cause.
+Over the next ten years, Ross fought the white settlers attempting to displace the Cherokee from their lands.
+Fighting not with weapons but with words, he turned to the press and the courts to support the Cherokee cause.

-When gold was discovered in White County, Georgia in 1828, the state began to push even harder for removal of the Indians.
+When gold was discovered in White County, Georgia, in 1828, the state began to push even harder to remove the Indians.
 The Georgia legislature soon outlawed the Cherokee government and confiscated tribal lands.
-When the Cherokee appealed for federal protection, they were rejected by President.
+When the Cherokee appealed for federal protection, they were rejected.

 However, Chief John Ross and the majority of the Cherokee people remained adamantly opposed to removal.
-In 1832, Ross cancelled the tribal elections and the Council impeached Ridge, and a member of the Ridge Party was murdered.
-The “Treaty Party” responded by forming their own council, which represented only a small minority of the Cherokee people.
+In 1832, Ross canceled the tribal elections, and the Council impeached Ridge, and a member of the Ridge Party was murdered.
+The “Treaty Party” responded by forming their council, which represented only a small minority of the Cherokee people.
 Both the Ross government and the Ridge Party sent independent delegations to Washington.

-Once the tribe was relocated to a site near present day Tahlequah, Oklahoma, John Ross was re-elected Principal Chief.
-Major Ridge was killed the same day for violating the law forbidding unauthorized sale of property.
-Soon, land was set aside for schools, a newspaper, and a new Cherokee capital.
+Once the tribe was relocated to a site near present-day Tahlequah, Oklahoma, John Ross was reelected Principal Chief.
+Major Ridge was killed the same day for violating the law forbidding the unauthorized sale of the property.
+Soon, the land was set aside for schools, a newspaper, and a new Cherokee capital.